Stellify-Software-Ltd/.github/profile/README.md

 }
 ```

-It's important to note that additional fields exist in the same row, these fields tend to contain data we would wish to use in queries, such as `date_created`.
-You can view the table structures we use at Stellisoft in this repository, under the `database/migrations` directory.

-Finally, here's an example of how we would store a variable in Javascript:
+Finally, here's an example of how we would store a variable using Javascript as the input language:

 ```
 {